alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 Pointers to `interface`s are no good as parameters and for some reason you need to pass the interface without `*`.
-Unless you know by heart which of your objects are interfaces and which are structs you have to add `*` everywhere and wait for compiler errors.
+Unless you know by heart which of your objects are interfaces and which are structs you have to add `*` everywhere and wait for the compiler to complain.

-Once you are using pointers everywhere, you start getting these fun errors:
+Once you are using pointers consistently, you start getting these fun errors:

     panic: runtime error: invalid memory address or nil pointer dereference